 According to healthline these are some of many health benefits discovered by science thus far.
 It has Protein (2g), Vit B6, Vit C, Iron, B2, Vit A, Magnesium.
-Rich in antioxidants, lower blood sugar, reduce inflammation, lower cholesterol, and protect again Arsenic toxicity.
+Rich in antioxidants and anti-inflammatories, lower blood sugar, reduce inflammation, lower cholesterol, and protect again Arsenic toxicity.
+Also known as “the miracle tree” for 1000s of years for its healing benefits.
 And of course when eaten as live plant and combined with other spices and herbs these benefits will multiply.

 Best Way I found to eat Murunga/ Moringa Leaves

-The tastiest and the best way to eat Murunga leaves is as a sambol.
-Below is my recreation of the delicious sambol, that has a bit sweeter taste to it as well.
+The tastiest and the best way to eat Murunga leaves fresh, is as a sambol.
+Below is my re-creation of the delicious sambol, that has a bit sweeter taste to it as well.
 It is a mix of Moringa leaves, onions, shredded coconut, ginger, and salt.